Options for business simulations in your course

 If you are worried about participation, you can require students to work during class time where you can monitor their work.
 Marketplace shows you when students are logged in, how much time they have spent, and what exactly they have done in the game.

 Advanced 3D printing technology has made it possible to print custom carbon fiber bikes.
-The new technology will cut costs substantially, allowing the new bikes to be priced well below other, traditionally produced, carbon fiber bikes.
+The new technology will cut costs substantially, allowing the new bikes to be priced well below other carbon fiber bikes.
 Students receive seed capital to develop this new, niche market.